remani/SRA221-PSU-Hozza/PKILab/README.md

 # SRA221-PSU-Hozza

-## Steps to working in the PKI Lab
+## Steps to working through the PKI Lab

 1. Create your environment
 ```